terminusdb/terminusdb-docs/Intro_Tutorials/Start_With_JS.md

   transaction_retry_count: 0
 }
 ```

 Now you can make some interesting queries and query your database.
-For list of available query fucntions you can follow this [link](https://terminusdb.github.io/terminusdb-client-js/#/api/woql.js?id=woql)
+For list of available query functions you can follow this [link](https://terminusdb.github.io/terminusdb-client-js/#/api/woql.js?id=woql)